Can I give away the shares of a private company (limited by shares) when I die?

 That being said, business legacy wise it may not be feasible.
 The people whom you care about may not necessarily be the best person to run the company, or even interested in continuing to run the business in the first place.

 Coming from the perspective of a company ourselves (getArrange.com), we have seen cases where a company goes bust when the founder passes on.
 We can understand you have worked really hard for your loved ones, and they should be getting something out of it for your hardwork.
-Looking more long-term, a company as a whole might want to consider other financial instruments to ensure an optimum outcome for both your loved ones AND the company.
+Looking long-term, a company as a whole might want to consider other financial instruments to ensure an optimum outcome for both your loved ones AND the company.